For Residents Receiving Notice of a Lead Service Line

 - Replace plumbing fixtures and service lines containing lead.
 If there is a lead service line, replace it in full, from main to home.
 Contact your water system prior to replacing the lead service line on your property.
 Replace brass faucets, fittings, and valves that do not meet the current definition of “lead free.”
 The current definition went into effect January 4, 2014; therefore, any “lead free” plumbing materials purchased and/or installed prior to that date should be discarded or replaced.
 Visit the NSF website at www.nsf.org to learn more about lead-containing plumbing fixtures.

 - Run the cold water to flush out lead.
 Let the water run from the tap before using it for drinking or cooking any time the water in the faucet has gone unused for more than six hours.
 The longer the water resides in plumbing the more lead it may contain.
-Flushing the tap means running the cold water faucet for about 15 to 30 seconds.
+Flushing the tap means running the cold water faucet.
 Although toilet flushing or showering flushes water through a portion of the plumbing system, you still need to flush the water in each faucet before using it for drinking or cooking.
 Flushing tap water is a simple and inexpensive measure you can take to protect your health.
 It usually uses less than one gallon of water.
 For those with lead service lines or until you determine if you are served by one, let the water run from the tap longer based on the length of the lead service line and the plumbing configuration in your home.
 In other words, the larger the home or building and the greater the distance to the water main (in the street), the more water it will take to flush properly.

 - Use cold water for cooking and preparing baby formula.
 Because lead from lead-containing plumbing materials and pipes can dissolve into hot water more easily than cold water, never drink, cook, or prepare beverages including baby formula using hot water from the tap.
 If you have not had your water sampled or if you know or suspect you have a lead service line it is recommended that bottled or filtered water be used for drinking and preparing baby formula.
 If you need hot water, draw water from the cold tap and then heat it.
 However, it is still safe to wash dishes and do laundry.
 Lead will not soak into dishware or most clothes.